UrsusSalificus/SignatureOrigene/scripts/README.md

 Brief explanation of files found in this directory :

+* `all_windowed_CGR.py`  :  for each species, for each window of a certain size, compute the Chaos Game Representation (CGR) of a sequence.
+* `all_windowed_FCGR.py`  :  For each CGR of a certain window size, compute all the different k-mer **F**requencies
-* `CGR_functions.py`  :  all the different functions used to compute CGR
+* `CGR_functions.py`  :  gathers all the different functions used to compute and analyse the Chaos Game Representation (CGR) of a sequence
+* `CGR_plot.R` : going from the coordinates to the actual CGR picture
+* `download_genomes.sh` : download all the genomes used for the analysis, and untar them
 * `FCGR_PCA.R` : output a picture of PC1 VS PC2 of a set of FCGR
-* `download_genomes.sh` : download all the genomes used for the analysis &#9888; TO FINISH &#9888;
-*  `windows_CGR.py` : compute the whole analysis from fetching the sequence, computing CGR of sliding windows, computing their respective FCGR, and finally computing PCA of the obtained set of FCGRs.
+* `impact_of_N.py` : overview of the impact of either removing (which creates "wrong" k-mer) unknown nucleotides (N), or ignoring any window containing an unknown nucleotide
+*  `bsub*` : LSF jobs of the different python scripts